fc-minecraft/hoc2021-makecode-md/elements_discovery.md

 # Elements of Discovery

 ## Step 1
-When the scientist left the room, someone hid some of her research inside the bookcases.
+When the Chemist left the room, someone hid some of her research inside the bookcases.
 Use the Agent to break the bookcases that are hiding the missing research.

 #### ~ tutorialhint